Skip to content

 2. Click Filters.

-3. Check the User box and select a required user from the drop-down list.
+3. Check the User box and select a required user from the dropdown list.

-4. Check the Date box and select a specific date period from the drop-down list.
+4. Check the Date box and select a specific date period from the dropdown list.

 5. Click + Filter to filter tickets by priority, project, and type.